Affiliate Disclosure: By buying the products we recommend, you help keep the lights on at MakeUseOf. Read more.

 If the 12 financial subreddits we have discussed aren’t enough to satisfy your need, there are plenty more worth checking out.
 We’d like to give an honorable mention to r/finance, r/stockmarket, r/personalfinancecanada, r/frugal, r/beermoney, and r/forex.

 Make sure you leave your favorite subreddits about finance in the comments below.
-And if you would like to learn more about using to tech to help you manage your money, read our list of simple ways to set a budget.
+And if you would like more resources to help you manage your money, take a look at these personal finance websites and these simple ways to set a budget.